openharmony/docs/docs-en/guide/faqs.md

     ```
     router.replace({
-         uri:'pages/detail/detail',  // URI of the page to be redirected to.
+         uri:'pages/detail/detail',  // URI of the page to switch to.
         params:{transferData:this.data} // Data to be transferred.
 You need to define the data amount and name.
     });
     ```